Vinu-Kevin-Diesel/Vinu-Kevin-Diesel/README.md

 - 👋 Hi, I’m @Vinu-Kevin-Diesel
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Data Analytics and Data engineering.
-- 🌱 I’m currently pursuing B Tech in VIT chennai
+- 🌱 I’m currently pursuing Masters in Data science at the University of Arizona
 - 📫 You can reach me at vinukevin13@gmail.com